The making of Creative Studio

-We sat down with Claire, Head of Brand and Creative Studio, and Julia, Marketing Content Lead, to learn more about the newly-formed Creative Studio, how they work together, and the exciting projects ahead.
+We sat down with Claire, Director of Brand and Creative Studio, and Julia, Brand Operations Lead, to learn more about the newly-formed Creative Studio, how they work together, and the exciting projects ahead.

 First things first, what is Creative Studio?